-The South African Cricketers’ Association (SACA) is the official Players union and collective representative of South Africa’s Professional and Semi-Professional cricketers.
-SACA is the voice of the Players in South African cricket.
+The South African Cricketers’ Association (SACA) is the official Players Association and collective representative of South Africa’s 317 professional cricketers.
+SACA is a registered trade union and is the voice of the Players in South African cricket.

 SACA operations are managed by a team based in Cape Town, South Africa.
-The team reports to an Executive Committee, which is comprised of current Players and recent ex-Players elected annually by the Players.
+The team reports to a Players Executive Committee, which is comprised of current Players elected annually by the Players themselves.

 SACA represents Players on various Cricket South Africa (CSA) Committees including the Chief Executives Committee (CEC), Cricket Committee (CC), and Finance and Commercial Committee (FINCOM).